 - Learn to Listen More and Talk Less

 1. Don’t Always Rely on Visual Aids to Get Your Points Across

-Sure, visually appealing presentations are a good way to engage an audience but try not to rely on the visuals too much.
-Instead, flip it and put a big focus on your words.
-Utilise compelling storytelling and your body language to communicate your points to the audience.
+Sure, visually appealing presentations are a good way to engage an audience, but try not to rely on the visuals too much.
+Instead, put a big focus on your words.
+Utilise compelling storytelling and use your body language to communicate points to the audience.

 2. Study and Understand Non-Verbal Communication

 Communication is more non-verbal than it is verbal.
 Big statement, but one that is based on factual and statistical research.
 Some experts estimate that 70 to 93% of communication is non-verbal.

 It might sound strange but to develop your communication skills, you need to understand non-verbal communication.
 It’s not just observing body language either.
 Really focus on the tone and pitch of your voice, body movement, posture, eye contact and facial expressions.
 Paying attention to these little nuances ensures you can convey your messages clearly and means you can understand others better too.

 Don’t slouch, fold your arms or make yourself appear smaller than you are.
 Whatever the context, fill up the space you’re in and maintain eye contact.

 Look no further than stand-up comedians for examples of effective communicators.
 Their job is to keep the audience engaged from start to finish.
 How?

 They don’t hammer home a point repeatedly as the audience will lose interest.
 Like them, you need to feel out the audience you’re communicating with.
 Determine when you should move on to a new topic and when you should reiterate something you mentioned previously.
 The timing can decide how a conversation goes and how someone will take your comments.